 In order to be licensed, a short-term rental company must:

-• ensure that all listings have valid registration numbers, by checking against the registration numbers published by the City on its Open Data portal
+• Verify the full name, address and registration number of operators as listed with the City during registration.
+Ensure that all listings have valid registration numbers, by checking against the registration numbers published by the City on its Open Data portal

-• the City has Application Programming Interfaces (APIs) developed to connect to the Open Data dataset.
-Please contact mlsbusinesslicence@toronto.ca for more information on how to connect to the dataset
+• The City is developing an Application Programming Interfaces (APIs) to connect to the Open Data dataset.
+Please contact mlsbusinesslicence@toronto.ca for more information on how to check against the dataset

-• provide a process for removal of listings that do not have valid registration numbers, and a procedure for dealing with problematic operators and responding to complaints
+• Provide a process for removal of listings and cancellation of bookings for listings that do not have valid registration numbers, and a procedure for dealing with problematic operators and responding to complaints

-• keep the following records and provide to the City using a secure format:
+• Keep the following records and other information as required by the City and provide to the City using a secure format:

-• maintain records of the number of short-term rental listings or advertisements it removes from its platform for three years
+• Maintain records of the number of short-term rental listings or advertisements it removes from its platform for at least three years

 Download the application for short-term rental business licence to view the application submission checklist and list of required documents.